Last updated on January 31, 2026

 Pros and Cons of Playing Channel Lands

-It might feel like channel lands are auto-includes in pretty much any deck, and you’re not far off.
+The sense of channel lands as auto-includes in pretty much any deck, is not far off.
 They take the place of a “normal” land, allowing you to get that little bit of extra value out of your land base.
 But there are also some good reasons not to include them.

 A lot of the abilities (ignoring Boseiju, of course) are fairly underwhelming on their own and don’t add that much to what you’re playing.
 Not to mention that only producing a single color of mana can also be problematic in multicolor decks.
 This is probably the biggest limitation on their inclusion, and I’d certainly think twice about including one in a deck running three or more colors.

-Finally, not being basic lands means you can’t fetch the channel lands out with fetch lands, and they’re also susceptible to the dreaded Blood Moon.
+Finally, not being basic lands means you can’t fetch the channel lands out with fetch lands, and they’re also susceptible to dreaded nonbasic land hate like Blood Moon.

 How Many Channel Lands Should I Play in a Deck?